Jazz beat Kings 128-112, extend home winning streak to 24

 Once looking like playoff hopefuls, the Kings’ skid includes losses to Detroit, which has the worst record in the Eastern Conference and Minnesota with the worst mark in the Western Conference.

+“We’re a team who’s still finding who we are,” Sacramento coach Luke Walton said.
+“When things go well and we’re playing well, we’re a confident group and when we’ve hit some tough losing patches this year, it’s taken a while to get back.”

-Harrison Barnes said earlier in the week that there was “no tomorrow” for the Kings and they played like it until they couldn’t match the explosive Jazz at the end.
+Barnes said earlier in the week that there was “no tomorrow” for the Kings and they played like it until they couldn’t match the explosive Jazz at the end.

-Harkless hit two 3s to spark the Kings to a quick 12-1 lead as the Jazz missed their first eight field goal attempts.
-But the Jazz hit four straight 3s — Conley and Niang each made a pair — and the Jazz had the lead by the end of the first quarter, 34-31.

-Holmes had 21 points, a career high for a half, and Fox added 18 as the hot-shooting Kings took a 65-59 lead into halftime.

 TIP-INS

-Kings: Marvin Bagley III, averaging 13.9 points and 7.4 rebounds, has been out with a broken hand since March 15, but coach Luke Walton said he has been working out and closing on a return without a firm date yet. … Holmes converted his first eight field goal attempts. … Fox got a technical during Utah’s big comeback run in the third quarter.
+Kings: Marvin Bagley III, averaging 13.9 points and 7.4 rebounds, has been out with a broken hand since March 15, but Walton said he has been working out and closing on a return without a firm date yet. … Holmes converted his first eight field goal attempts. … Fox got a technical during Utah’s big comeback run in the third quarter.

-Jazz: Gobert got a technical after he was whistled for a foul on Holmes as the shot clock expired in the second quarter. … Royce O’Neale had a career-high 14 rebounds. … Jordan Clarkson, the league’s top scorer off the bench at 17.2 points a game, missed his second game with a sprained right ankle.
+Jazz: Gobert got a technical after he was whistled for a foul on Holmes as the shot clock expired in the second quarter. … Royce O’Neale had a career-high 14 rebounds. … Jordan Clarkson, the league’s top scorer off the bench at 17.2 points a game, missed his second game with a sprained right ankle

 UP NEXT